mwgabby-li/Mab/ReadMe.md

 * Support trailing base notation for numbers, rather than prefix.
   * `1000 b2`, for example.
 * Report differences in AST based on hash of parser bytecode rather than text hash.
+  * Text hash is sensitive to formatting, comments, and other irrelevant modifications.
   * `string.dump()` seems promising?

 #### Hard